Public Interest Fellowship

 SABA Greater Boston encourages law students who have secured a volunteer internship as discussed above with a nonprofit or government organization within the Greater Boston area to apply to the program.
 Applicants must be enrolled for the 2023-2024 academic year (but not be graduating in May or June 2023) and in good standing in a U.S. law school.
 Volunteer internships must be full-time for at least ten weeks.
 The internship must provide the law student with substantial legal experience.

-Click here to download SABA GB’s most recent application for the law student Public Interest Fellowship.
-Applications must be received no later than May 15, 2023.
-Recipients will be selected by May 29, 2023.
+Click here to download SABA GB’s most recent application and fact sheet for the Public Interest Fellowship.
+Applications must be received no later than June 9, 2023.

 Law Student Mentorship